 This pond welcomes national and international tourists all through the year.
 People of all ages love to hang around this place.

-Children visit this place to watch and feed the fishes and run in the open spaces around the pond, youths visit this place to get together with their friends and loved ones, and adults and elderly people visit this place for having a quiet time and taking strolls around the pond.
+Siddhapokhari is an open pond.
+Thus, children visit this place to watch and feed the fishes and run in the open spaces around the pond.
+Likewise, youths visit this place to get together with their friends and loved ones, and adults and elderly people visit this place for having a quiet time and taking strolls around the pond.

 A quick stroll promises the visitors with serene and peaceful environment, picturesque beauty, and a connection with the ancient civilization.
 Similarly, scholars from various faculties and artists are also seen studying and working on the artifacts of the pond.